jimburton/CI505/labs/CABAL.md

-Next, we will look at a project which is still very simple but slightly more realistic.
-It uses some libraries and comes with tests. `MkPasswd` is a program that generates new passwords of varying strength.
+Next, we will look at a project which is still very simple but slightly more realistic because it uses some libraries and comes with tests. `MkPasswd` is a program that generates new passwords of varying strength.
 Clone the repository from github and `cd` into the top-level
 directory: